Saturday, 11 June 2016

 One of their three children, José María Fernández González (1843-1914) went for further education to England, thus guaranteeing the continuity of the firm.
 He married Francisca de Asís Gao Fernández de los Rios and they had seven children.
 As well as being a lawyer and leading bodeguero/businessman, he was noted in politics as a member of the liberal party, becoming mayor of Jerez in 1909 and president of the Tempúl Water Company.
 He bought the Viña san Agustín vineyard.

-In 1888 he founded the bodegas and in 1896 he formed an association with Manuel Cantillo y García, who had a bodega in Calle Arcos (later bought by Manuel de Misa) creating the wine company Fernández y Cantillo which would last for a few decades.
+In 1896 he formed an association with Manuel Cantillo y García, who had a bodega in Calle Arcos (later bought by Manuel de Misa) creating the wine company Fernández y Cantillo which would last for a few decades.
 Some years before, he had already bought part of the wine business and equipment of the British Consul, CH Furlong.

 As a result of family matters, Fernando Fernández Gao y González, born in 1878 the son of José María and Francisca de Asís Gao, took over the business in 1919.
 After Cantillo’s death in 1914 the trading name was changed from Fernández y Cantillo to Fernández-Gao Hermanos and would remain the same till 1956.
 They were operating largely as producers/almacenistas.
 Fernando received special dispensation to unite his two surnames into one: Fernández-Gao.
 He was married to Ana María González y Travieso.